arvigeus/AZ-204/NOTES.md

 - Changing SKU is scaling up/down operation.
 Autoscaling is scale in/out operation.
 - A storage account connection string contains all the information needed to connect to Blob storage, most importantly the account name and the account key.
 - Acquiring: Authorization Code: `GET /oauth2/authorize`; Access Token: `POST /oauth2/token`
+- Setting blob information longer than 2000 chars: `PUT` request to metadata. **ALL** blob oerations are either `PUT` or `GET`.
+- Contributor is the minimum role to create managed identities?
+Not sure here, but saw this on a practice question.
+Maybe choose Admin (unless it's Admin Login or whatever)